-Thinking about moving to San Francisco?
-This Bay Area city is home to Silicon Valley tech startups, the largest LGBTQ community in the U.S., iconic landmarks like the Golden Gate Bridge and the Painted Ladies, and an incomparable dining scene.
-Here are 15 things to know about living in San Francisco!
+Thinking about a move to San Francisco?
+This Bay Area city is one of the best places to live on the West Coast, and is home to Silicon Valley tech startups, one of the largest LGBTQ communities in the U.S., and iconic landmarks like the Golden Gate Bridge and the Painted Ladies.
+Here are 16 things to know about living in San Francisco!

 It’s Called “Fog City” for a Reason

 With a rainy winter season, dry summers, and an average temperature between 60 and 70 degrees, the City by the Bay has a mild, coastal climate with a few weather phenomena.
 In addition to semi-frequent earthquakes, Northern California wildfires pose a problem for San Francisco residents during the dry summer season.
 But SF has another unique weather occurrence—which helped spawn one of the city’s many nicknames: Fog City.
 During summers in particular, when the hot inland air meets the cool ocean air, San Francisco’s coast and bay get blanketed by a thick fog that can hang around for a day or two, causing the city to feel cooler than usual and sometimes delaying flights.
 The fog is so well-known it was named Karl the Fog by locals, and even has its own hilarious Twitter account.